 The air handlers can be independently controlled from each other, meaning you don’t have to cool or heat the entire home all at once if that’s not what is needed or wanted.
 This makes ductless systems an extremely popular choice for people in multi-story homes or people with large families.
 And if you’re replacing an aging unit, this is also a great opportunity to address any lingering issues—like refrigerant leaks or frozen components—by avoiding delayed AC repairs that can complicate replacement.

-Exploring Dual Fuel HVAC Systems
+How Dual Fuel HVAC Systems Work and When to Choose One

 A “dual fuel” system is actually a heating system, but if you’re looking to replace your furnace and your air conditioner right now, it could be a great option due to its energy efficiency!
 Consider thermostat upgrades as a potential improvement to enhance the system’s performance.